jinjinhong/SqueezeNet-Keras/README.md

 # Keras_SqueezeNet

+## Introduction
-Keras Implementation of SqueezeNet(arXiv 1602.07360)
+Keras implementation of SqueezeNet(arXiv 1602.07360).

-Result on CIFAR-10 to be updated.
+Results on CIFAR-10 just do not converge.
+**Trying to figure it out.**